acm-uiuc/til/_til/rails/select-a-select-by-selector.md

+---
-# Select A Select By Selector
+title: Select A Select By Selector
+category: rails
+---

 Generally when using Capybara to select from a `select` input, I reference it by its `name` which rails associates with the label: